 Interferential Current/Electro-Muscle Stimulation (IFC/EMS) is a therapeutic treatment to aid in pain relief and promote soft tissue healing.

-Most patients find the treatment extremely beneficial and describe it as a "tingling" sensation.
+Most patients find the treatment extremely beneficial and describe it as a “tingling” sensation.
 It is most often used for pain relief and to aid in reducing soft tissue swelling.
-Sprains, strains and spasms often respond to this treatment, which also reduces atrophy and increases blood circulation.
-Ice or heat is often accompanied with this treatment.
+Sprains, strains, and spasms often respond to this treatment, which also reduces atrophy and increases blood circulation.
+Ice or heat is often accompanied by this treatment.